deepennyway/weavers-almanac/src/play-modes/laid-to-rest.md

 type: chapter
 ---

 Sometimes the tools we bring with us aren’t enough.

-Sometimes magic isn’t enough.
-Sometimes we don’t all make it back. [#Lexi: A little odd-looking on the web page.
-Lengthening or shortening the first line a little might help that?
-I can explain in detail if it's not apparent why.]
+Sometimes we don’t all make it back.

 Sometimes none of us do.